10 Best Curb Appeal Before and After Makeovers

 After: A Place to Enjoy

 This arched front porch gave new life to this home.
 The arches are graceful and make the home stand out in a square-shaped world.
-Find out the things your neighbors don’t really want you to know.

 After: Porch Paradise